-On Wednesday, November 27 from 12-1:30 PM, Dr. Lilian Magalhaes will present CQâs latest seminar titled, âA beautiful landscape: visual methodologies in Latin Americaâ.
+On Wednesday, November 27, Dr. Lilian Magalhaes presented CQâs latest seminar titled, âA beautiful landscape: visual methodologies in Latin Americaâ.

 Abstract: Latin America’s rich tapestry of cultures and histories shapes its distinctive approach to visual methodologies in research.
 These methods, which include photography, video, body mapping, cartographies, and art-based research, among others, are essential for capturing complex realities that traditional methods may overlook.